abhinavshrivastava950/abhinavshrivastava950/README.md

-- 👋 Hi, I’m @abhinavshrivastava950
+# 👋 Hello, I'm Abhinav Shrivastava

-- 👀 I’m interested in making websites...
+- 🌐 I’m interested in AI and robotics, with a passion for building intelligent systems and smart solutions.
-- 🌱 I’m currently learning coding and in class 12th...
+- 📖 Currently, I'm pursuing a B.Tech in Data Science and Artificial Intelligence at IIIT Naya Raipur.
+- 💻 I’m expanding my skills in Python, JavaScript, and web development, while also diving into competitive programming.
-- 💞️ I’m looking to collaborate on ...
+- 🎯 I'm eager to collaborate on AI-driven projects and innovative tech solutions.
-- 📫 How to reach me ...
+- 📫 You can reach me at abhinavshri09@gmail.com.

+Let's connect and create something amazing together!

 <!---
 abhinavshrivastava950/abhinavshrivastava950 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.